guillaumeast/cs50_2025/README.md

 ---

-Explore, learn, and enjoy the journey through CS50.
-Happy coding! 😎
+> _“Explore, learn, and enjoy the journey through CS50.
+Happy coding!"_ 😎